Flooring Calculator

 Some links on this page are affiliate links - as an Amazon Associate, CalcShed earns from qualifying purchases.

-For an L-shaped room, split into rectangles and add the results.
+For an L-shaped room, split it into rectangles and add their areas, then use Known square footage.

-- Enter the coverage per box - read it off the carton - it varies by plank size and brand.
+- Enter coverage per box - copy the exact figure from the carton; it varies by product.

-- Pick the waste factor - 10% for a straight layout, more for diagonal or herringbone.
+- Pick the waste factor - 10% is a common planning allowance for a straight layout; complex patterns need more.

 For a 12 × 12 room (144 ft²), plan on about 8 boxes of flooring at 20 ft² per box with 10% waste, plus 2 rolls of underlayment.
 Measure length × width, add 10% for straight layouts (more for diagonal or herringbone), divide by your carton coverage, and round up to whole boxes.